BtBully/SQL/README.md

 So far, it includes:

- - A Jupyter Notebook file of queries using a modified version of the Chinook example database.
+- A Jupyter Notebook file of queries using a modified version of the Chinook example database
-This version of the database is from Dataquest: www.dataquest.io
+    - This version of the database is from Dataquest: www.dataquest.io
 - A schem diagram for the database

 The examples include: